AjobsTech/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that creates an alias with Name ls and Value rm*
+a script that prints hello user, where user is the current Linux user.